 North Carolina History, H. Lefler, UNC Press, 1934

-Wilmington During the Civil War, McEachern-Williams, UNC Wilmington
+Wilmington During the War, McEachern-Williams, UNC Wilmington

 Slave and Soldier, G. Hodges, Garland Publishing, 1993